Elvis Andrus Player Props: White Sox vs. Yankees

-On Monday, Elvis Andrus (hitting .313 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 8:10 PM ET.
+The Chicago White Sox, including Elvis Andrus (.344 batting average in his past 10 games), battle starting pitcher Clarke Schmidt and the New York Yankees at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He racked up two extra-base hits in his previous game (3-for-5 with two doubles and two RBI) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-3) against the Yankees.

 Elvis Andrus Game Info & Props vs. the Yankees